Baby Blood

-Baby Blood is a 1990 French body horror film directed and co-written by Alain Robak, and starring Emmanuelle Escourrou and Jean-François Galotte.
+Baby Blood is a 1990 French horror film directed and co-written by Alain Robak, and starring Emmanuelle Escourrou and Jean-François Galotte.
 Its plot follows a former circus performer who is driven to commit murders and consume blood by an ancient parasite that has invaded her womb.

 The film was shown at the Avoriaz Fantasy Film Festival and the Sarasota French Film Festival in 1990.
 At Avoriaz, it became the first film to win a Jury Award despite not being in competition.
 In the United States, Dimension Films acquired home media distribution rights, releasing it directly-to-video in 1994 under the alternate title The Evil Within.
 In 2008, a sequel to the film was released titled Lady Blood.

 Plot

-In June 1991 in northern France, a tiger arrives by cargo ship from Africa, where it is acquired by a local circus overseen by the abusive Lohman.
-Before the circus can begin training the tiger, it is found dead in its cage one night, its body inexplicably burst open.
-Unbeknownst to Lohman, an ancient serpent-like parasite living in the tiger has escaped, and it crawls into the uterus of Yanka, a young performer in Lohman's act, while she is sleeping.
+In June 1991 in northern France, a cheetah arrives by cargo ship from Africa, where it is acquired by a local circus overseen by the abusive Lohman.
+Before the circus can begin training the cheetah, it is found dead in its cage one night, its body inexplicably burst open.
+Unbeknownst to Lohman, an ancient serpent-like parasite living in the cheetah has escaped, and it crawls into the uterus of Yanka, a young performer in Lohman's act, while she is sleeping.

 One month later, Yanka has escaped the carnival and is squatting in a derelict building in a nearby city.
 Lohman tracks her there, but Yanka, who is now telepathically communicating with the parasite, and whose body is partly controlled by it, violently murders him with a knife.
 The parasite urges Yanka to begin drinking blood, which it claims will help it grow and reach birth, at which point Yanka is to release it into the sea, from where it originates.
 When the parasite directs Yanka to murder a vagrant and drink his blood, she instead unsuccessfully attempts suicide by trying to drown herself in a river.

 Some time later, Yanka arrives in Paris and begins working as a waitress, where she catches the eye of Richard, a man who becomes quickly enamored of her.
 The two begin a romance, as Yanka continues to murder civilians at the parasite's order.
 When Richard suggests he and Yanka marry and have children, she, under the influence of the parasite, murders him.
 Rosette, her jealous coworker who is attracted to Richard, arrives at Yanka's apartment and finds Richard's body, causing Yanka to flee.